 Lars Blad mainly has the role of providing support on National Action Plans.
 Depending on the country needs, WHO EURO experts may be asked to provide assistance in specific areas such as surveillance.
 For example, experts have supported countries on their involvement in Central Asian and Eastern European Surveillance of Antimicrobial Resistance (CAESAR), a network of national antimicrobial surveillance systems.

 Support on National Action Plans

 WHO, FAO and OIE have developed a manual for developing National Action Plans together with an accompanying series of tools and templates.
 These tools may be downloaded and adapted for use by countries.
 WHO EURO experts may recommend some of these tools to the national working groups to help them in their work.
-Lars Blad noted that the “Sample template of National Action Plan on Antimicrobial Resistance” was a useful resource for the countries he had been working with.
+Lars Blad noted that the “Sample template of National Action Plan on Antimicrobial Resistance” was a useful resource.
 The template provides a basis for what should be considered to cover so that each country does not need to re-invent the wheel.

 When asking Lars Blad if he has any specific advice for people who are starting out on similar work, he says: